Deer Valley, Phoenix: Features and attractions

 Deer Valley Airport, one of the busiest general aviation airports in the country is located in the village.
 Turf Paradise, a horse racetrack and Wet'n'Wild Phoenix, a 35 acre waterpark and the Arizona's largest theme park are both located in Deer Valley.

 The Central Arizona Project canal carrying water from the Colorado River at Lake Havasu to Phoenix and Tucson passes through the village.
 The Deer Valley Petroglyph Preserve, a 47 acre archaeological site containing over 1500 petroglyphs, listed on the National Register of Historic Places and as a Phoenix Points of Pride, is located just west of the village core.

 The Adobe Dam Regional Park, a 1514 acre Maricopa County park, is located here.
 The park is located behind Adobe Dam in an area primarily designated for flood control.
 The park includes a sports complex for softball and sand volleyball, a golf course, kart racing track, a radio-controlled aircraft flight facility serving an AMA-chartered model aircraft club, a paintball field, and a 44 acre large scale model railroad.

 Education

-Most children in Deer Valley attend schools of the Deer Valley Unified School District.
-The school district is much larger than the village, and includes area from several surrounding Phoenix urban villages, as well as parts of Glendale and Peoria.
+The Deer Valley Unified School District is much larger than the village, and includes several surrounding Phoenix urban villages, as well as parts of Glendale and Peoria.
 A small portion of the village south of Bell Road is in other school districts.
 The district has five high schools, two of which are located in the village, Barry Goldwater High School and Sandra Day O'Connor High School.
 The eponymous Deer Valley High School is located just outside the village boundary in Glendale.